 How Much Does Engagement Ring Insurance Cost?

 Based on our research, you can expect to pay between $50 and $100 per year for quality ring insurance.
 However, prices may vary based on where you live, the value of your ring, and the deductible level you choose.
-Many companies have a set rate that they multiply by the appraised value and divide by $100 in order to calculate premiums.
+Many companies have a formula to calculate premiums.
 Others say you should expect to pay 1% to 2% of your ring’s value per year.

 Is It Worth It to Insure an Engagement Ring?